 A view of the airport observation deck.
 For the younger readers: observation decks like these were commonplace at airports around the world in the 1960s.
 Due to safety concerns and airport expansion projects, they have slowly disappeared.
 Credit: HKISD

 Another view from the observation deck.
-Northwest Airlines, which had an extensive transpacific network, served Hong Kong from its Pacific hub at Tokyo Narita Airport.
+Northwest Airlines, which had an extensive transpacific network, served Hong Kong from its Pacific hub at Tokyo Haneda Airport, later Narita.
 Credit: HKISD

 Airport visitors in the airport restaurant behind the observation deck.
 Credit: HKISD